itsmohiniii/NamasteJS/notes/season-1/lecture-09.md

         var a = 20; //Illegal shadowing (We cannot shadow let with var) }
     // Uncaught SyntaxError: Identifier 'a' has already been declared
+    // It throws an error because in a particular scope, let can't be redeclared.
     ```

     ```js